betaflight/betaflight/.devcontainer/README.md

 The official setup instructions for these platforms are included in the same installation guide above.

 Due to the fact that Podman is rootless by default integration with VSCode and the Dev Containers Extension is less ideal.
-While Podman can run as root it is required to do so for every command and not easily achived by the default Dev Containers Extension.
+While Podman can run as root it is required to do so for every command and not easily achieved by the default Dev Containers Extension.

 With podman the build can be performed with: